parryb/cis_security_hardening/REFERENCE.md

 Data type: `Optional[Stdlib::Unixpath]`

-A base path wich does not need to be created
+A base path which does not need to be created

 Default value: `undef`